 An applicant is required to login, After login click on “Click for online Copyright Registration”.
-An applicant shall fill the online “Copyright Registration Form” along with all the requisite documents.
+An applicant shall fill the online “Copyright Registration Form” along with all the requisite necessary papers.
 Once the application is filed, theRegistrar will issue a dairy number to the applicant.

 Step 2: Examination

 Once the application is filed, the next step is the examination of the copyright application.Once the dairy number is issued to the applicant,a minimum of 30 days waiting period is provided where the copyright examiner reviews the application.
 This waiting period exists so that objections can appear and be reviewed.
 The examination process of Copyright for Artistic work gets divided into two segments:

 If no objections are raised, the examiner consents to review and scrutinize the application to find any disparity.